whitead/molcloud/README.md

 molcloud [smiles-file] --output-file [output-file] --width 10 --node-size 25
 ```

-To embed the resulting image in some custom shape, use the flag --template
+To cut the resulting image in some custom shape, use the flag --template (thanks to [@doncamilom](https://github.com/doncamilom))!
 ```sh
 molcloud [smiles-file] --output-file [output-file] --template [template-file]
 ```